resilencelyn/learn-robotics-with-python/README.md

 # robotics_toolbox
-Some mathematical tools for Robotics
+Some mathematical tools for Robotics.

 Author: James CHAN